sccn/relica/README.md

 The RELICA window **Help** button will display the RELICA (*pop\_relica.m)* function help message, which lists all available options.

 ### Example: running RELICA locally.
-In the test case example (shown below), we select the ICA method BEAMICA (implementing non-extended Infomax, but quite fast) and set the number of bootstrap decompositions to 10 (low, so as to finish quickly).
-We set the RELICA results folder to be the data folder ( *.../eeglab/sample_data/*).
+In the test case example (shown below), we select the ICA method BEAMICA (implementing non-extended Infomax, but quite fast) and set the number of bootstrap decompositions to 100 (default value is 50).
+We set the RELICA results folder to be the data folder ( *../eeglab/sample_data/*).
 We leave the other selections to use their default values.

 <img src="./images/relica_gui1_example1.jpg" width="400">